 “We’re witnessing a transformative decade when it comes to how individuals access information, and at SAGE, we believe the librarian’s role will be more important than ever before in helping patrons navigate these changes,” said Sedgwick.
 “This is why we are so excited by Tony’s aspirations for Skilltype – his team has built a very impressive solution that empowers librarians to continue to increase their value in communities and on campus.
 Our hope is that our support will increase Skilltype’s global impact.”

 Skilltype’s track record of multiplying its revenue and customer base on minimal investment can be partly attributed to the racial and ethnic diversity of Skilltype’s staff, investors, and advisors.
 According to research by Credit Suisse, companies with diverse boards perform better financially.
-While still an early stage technology startup, 80 percent of the leadership team is Black, 65% of Skilltype’s employees are women.
+While still an early stage startup, 80 percent of the leadership team is Black, 65% of Skilltype’s employees are women.
 In addition, 40% of Skilltype’s funding and capitalization table was raised from racially-diverse investors.

 Founded in 2018, Skilltype is the first talent management platform designed for the cultural heritage sector.
 After observing how skill gaps unique to galleries, libraries, archives, and museums (GLAM) are poorly addressed by traditional HR solutions, library software executive Tony Zanders set out to build a community of technologists and talent managers to develop a first of its kind platform that serves the community of libraries, professional associations, and iSchools.
 Entering its fifth year of operation, the company now serves over 150 organizations across 5 countries.